fyrst-digital/elysium-docs/content/manual/sections/placing-blocks.md

+---
+description: "Learn how to place blocks in an Elysium section and change the arrangement of the blocks."
+---

 # Select Section and Place Blocks
 To place a block in an Elysium section, first select it in the section selection.
 Then add a block by drag & drop.